-Being in the world of text analysis and linguistics, we wanted to dig deeper.
+Being in the world of text analysis and linguistics, we wanted to dig deeper and learn more about the latest Netflix trend.
 To understand how different audiences are reacting to The Queen’s Gambit, we compared language data from Chess.com’s forum, news articles, Twitter, IMDb reviews, and popular internet forums.
-Using Relative Insight’s text analysis platform, we were able to pinpoint the linguistic nuances unique to each channel and demographic.
+Using Relative Insight’s text analysis platform, we were able to identify how reactions have differed across channels and demographics.

 Chess Forum: The Real Deal